What is an Associate Degree?

 Learn all about two-year associate degrees, and how they can help you achieve your education dreams.

-Along those lines, you may also find yourself drawn to one specific area of study more so than another.
-Having the chance to explore your interest in the pursuit of knowledge is the beauty of education, at college and university alike.
+You may find yourself drawn to one specific area of study more so than another.
+So, having the chance to explore your interest in greater depth is a huge benefit of associate degrees!

-The Associate degree is a two year undergraduate program that will prepare you with the experience and knowledge you need in order to transfer to university or directly enter the workforce.
+Look no further!
+We’ve got all the answers you need!
+The Associate degree is a two-year undergraduate program that will prepare you with the experience and knowledge you need in order to transfer to university or directly enter the workforce.

 This program consists of 60 to 64 credit hours that you must complete.
-This makes up a portion of the full 4 year undergraduate degree that you can take at a university.
+This makes up a portion of the full four-year undergraduate degree that you can take at a university.
+Associate degrees are typically more specialization-focused than other degrees, meaning you learn the key skills and information in your desired subject.

 If you're an international student, you can also apply for the Post-Graduation Work Permit (PGWP) after completion of your Associate degree.
 Many of our students apply for their PGWP after graduation, and many decide to work on campus during their studies.